Beth and I wish you a very happy and healthy New Year.

 Things might seem quiet here at present but a lot is going on:

-1. 56 Plymouth Rock, Black Australorp and Golden Laced Wyandotte chicks arrived 12/15/20.
+1. 56 Plymouth Rock, Black Australorp and Golden Laced Wyandotte chicks arrived 12/15/20 and another 76 Plymouth Rock, Golden and Silver Laced Wyandotte, and Welsummers arrived 2/4/21.
 They are snug, warm and growing rapidly.
-A new chicken mansion arrives 1/26/20 allowing for a larger inventory.
-We have 3 rooster chicks.
-70 new chicks arrive 2/4/21.
+A new chicken mansion arrived 1/30/20 allowing for a larger inventory.
+We have 3 rooster.

 Chicks and eventually chickens can be purchased at any time and all year round.
 Check out our webpage tab up top for "Chickens" for more details.

 2. Hotty Spotty delivered a beautiful doe kid, Lady Godiva, 12/18/20.
 Lady is growing fast and now living with half the herd.
-She can run and jump with the best and is constantly working on her skateboarding moves as she climbs, leaps and twists off the straw bales.
+She can run, jump, and now head butt with the best.
+She always makes us smile.

 3. Construction began January 18 on a New England Post and Beam Barn in the 2nd pasture we fenced in October.
 The barn is being built by Country Carpenters in Ct. and we hope to complete by 4/1/21.